osqp/miosqp/README.md

-# MIQP Prototype Solver based on OSQP
+# MIQP solver based on OSQP
-The solver lives in the `miosqp.py` file.
+The solver lives in the `miosqp` package.
 In order to run it you need to install the [OSQP Python interface](https://github.com/bstellato/osqp).

 ## Run example
 In order to run the examples from to compare with GUROBI, after installing the python insterface, you need to install [mathprogbasepy](https://github.com/bstellato/mathprogbasepy).
 Examples can be found in the `examples` folder.